Little Buddha: Soundtrack

+One of the themes Sakamoto had composed for the film was refused by the director and became the title track of the 1994 album Sweet Revenge, a facetious allusion to Bertolucci's decision.

 Release

 The film had its world premiere in France on 1 December 1993, opening on 187 screens.

 Reception

 Critical reception

-The film received mixed to positive reviews, as it currently holds a 65% rating on Rotten Tomatoes based on 26 reviews.
-The consensus summarizes: "Little Buddha's storytelling may be too childlike to best service its audacious plot, but Bernardo Bertolucci's direction and Vittorio Storaro's cinematography conspire to deliver a visually strong epic."
+The film received mixed to positive reviews.
+It currently holds a 63% approval rating on review aggregator Rotten Tomatoes, based on 27 reviews with an average rating of 5.9/10.
+The website's critics consensus reads: "Little Buddha's storytelling may be too childlike to best service its audacious plot, but Bernardo Bertolucci's direction and Vittorio Storaro's cinematography conspire to deliver a visually strong epic."

-Roger Ebert gave the film only two stars, and called it "a slow-moving and pointless exercise by Bertolucci, whose 'The Last Emperor' was a much superior telling of a similar story about a child who is chosen for great things."
+Roger Ebert gave the film only two stars, and called it "a slow-moving and pointless exercise by Bertolucci, whose The Last Emperor was a much superior telling of a similar story about a child who is chosen for great things."

 Desson Howe of The Washington Post called the film "beguiling [and] unpretentious", adding that "Bertolucci intermixes high art with childlike wonder, blatant special effects with tacit spirituality."